EU sanctions 15 politicians and military leaders over Ukraine

 Russia annexed the Crimea region after Ukraine's pro-Moscow president was ousted in February by protesters demanding closer links with Europe.
 Kiev and the West accuse Russia of stirring up a separatist campaign in the east, a charge Moscow denies.

-The EU's sanctions against Russia so far have been much weaker than those of the United States, which imposed sanctions on Monday on seven Russians, including Igor Sechin, head of oil giant Rosneft (ROSN.MM), and 17 companies linked to Russian President Vladimir Putin.
+The EU's sanctions against Russia so far have been much weaker than those of the United States, which imposed sanctions on Monday on seven Russians, including Igor Sechin, head of oil giant Rosneft, and 17 companies linked to Russian President Vladimir Putin.

-Washington will also deny export licences for high-technology items that could help the Russian armed forces.
+Washington will also deny export licenses for high-technology items that could help the Russian armed forces.

 EU VAGUENESS